| | |

 6. Parasailing

-If you can’t afford the Helicopter Ride, then maybe Parasailing is one of the best things to do on Green Island as an alternative.
+If you can’t afford the Helicopter Ride, then maybe Parasailing is a great alternative.
 You might not get as high as the Helicopter, But those unrestricted views can’t be missed.

-On the other hand, you can visit Marine Mainland Melanesia, and specifically, the Crocodile enclosure.
-Meet Cassius, one of the oldest and biggest crocodiles in captivity.
-He is said to be about 110 years old and 5 and a half metres long.
-Additionally, there is one of the world’s largest collections of primitive art and marine artefacts.
+You can visit Marine Mainland Melanesia, and specifically, the Crocodile enclosure.
+Plus, they have one of the world’s largest collections of primitive art and marine artefacts.

-I do prefer to see my wildlife, actually in the wild!
-Consequently, North Queensland has plenty of options to see Crocodiles in their natural habitat, so would always support that first.
+NOTE: Ideally, I prefer to see my wildlife, actually in the wild!
+Since North Queensland has plenty of options to see Crocodiles in their natural habitat, I would always support that first.

 8. Explore the rainforest ECO walks